The past few weeks team mijnracket.nl player Stephan tested the Yonex VCORE SV 98 305. Read everything you want to know about this racket here!

 Baseline:

 The length of my strokes was perfectly fine.
 Despite full-on forehands and backhands, my balls stayed nicely within the lines.
 Remarkably few strays.
-I think the nice combination of power and control is mainly due to the large sweet spot and the string pattern of 16 x 20 that is known from Yonex.
+I think the nice combination of power and control is mainly due to the large sweet spot known from Yonex and the string pattern of 16 x 20.
 I could also pull my forehands through nicely.

 Also striking was the large amount of spin that I could produce with the Yonex VCORE SV 98.
 Despite the fact that the VCORE SV 98 is a lot stiffer with an RA value of 67 compared to the 62 of my EZONE DR 98, the frame did not feel overly stiff.
 Probably also due to the nice stringing.
 Slices can be cut sharply from the baseline.
 I had little trouble with floaters.
 In my opinion, this VCORE SV is in terms of playing feel between the VCORE Duel G 97 and the EZONE DR 98.
 Due to the easy-to-handle weight, the frame is easy to change direction.